p-vincen-t/roadtrip-insights/README.md

 - Enter daily income and expenses using the provided form.
 - Upload trip data using either a CSV or PDF file.
 CSV files should follow the specified header format.
 - Use the interactive charts and tables to analyze financial and trip data.
-- Use the "Clear Data" button to clear all trip data from InfluxDB.
+- Use the "Clear Trip Data" button to clear all trip data from InfluxDB.

 ## Notes